Vertori/Vertori/README.md

 <h1>Hi 👋, I'm Rafał</h1>
-<p>A passionate and ambitious self-taught Frontend React Developer who spends every single day learning new things
+<p>A passionate and ambitious self-taught Fullstack React Developer who spends every single day learning new things
             along with solutions, best practices and developing his programming skills.
 I'm always focusing on creating responsive and user-friendly websites.
 Besides, I am an IT technician and a student of IT in